jhagelback/VisualML/README.md

 The following classifiers are available in the library:
 - k-Nearest Neighbor
-- Softmax linear classifier
+- Softmax Linear classifier
 - Neural Network
-- Simple Deep Neural Network (2 hidden layers)
+- Simple Deep Neural Network (2 or more hidden layers)